 A 2019 B2B Marketing Mix Report found that for 2019, the top priority for B2B sellers will be increasing the number of sales leads, which really isn’t surprising — everyone wants to shorten the sales cycle and increase revenue.

 But the challenges that face your organization may be different.
 Your sales team’s plate may be full at the end of a product release cycle, and over the next three months you actually need an influx of MQLs to nurture along toward the next big push.

 A trusted partner will ask about the specifics of your annual and quarterly goals.
-If you need an immediate influx of revenue, they’ll build in an intent-driven, high-touch prospecting program to book sales time with the hottest prospects on your named list (at True Influence, we’d recommend our AppointmentBase service as this part of the mix).
+If you need an immediate influx of revenue, they’ll build in an intent-driven, high-touch prospecting program to book sales time with the hottest prospects on your named list.
 If your funnel has gaps at certain stages, a targeted telephone-based demand gen program (such as our ActiveBase) can level that out.
 And marketing teams always need highly-qualified MQLs.